hartrock/Inspector/README.md

      `http:localhost:8080/symbols.html?file=/tmp/snapshot.json` (*)
    from a browser (works under Linux, for other OSes another filepath may be needed).

-Needed infrastructure for Inspector - `./startIt.lsp` - is quite big, but for snapshot'ing - `./snapshot.lsp` - only loading of two modules is needed.
+Needed infrastructure for Inspector - `./startIt.lsp` - is quite big, but for snapshot'ing - `./snapshot.lsp` - only loading of much fewer code is needed.